maxckes/AI-Personalized-Course-Generator/README.md

-# Course.AI - AI Course Generator
+# LearnForge AI - AI Course Generator

 A modern, professional learning platform that generates personalized AI-powered courses tailored to your learning goals.